AdobeDocs/commerce-cif-documentation/integrations/01-CIF.md

 The [Campaign integration](https://github.com/adobe/commerce-cif-cart-abandonment) provides extensible microservices on I/O Runtime that enriches _cart abandonment_ events with live data before calling Campaign.
 It calls Magento to get cart details and calls Campaign's APIs to provide data.
 This is a reference to showcase Campaign-Magento integration using I/O Runtime.

-## Supported AEM-Commerce Integration Patterns
+## Common AEM-Commerce Integration Patterns